Wednesday, May 21, 2014

 In 1886, Joseph Terry Jr. turned his father’s thriving confectionary business toward chocolate.
 After World War I, his sons joined the business.
 Terry’s of York was soon beloved for its Chocolate Orange and All Gold chocolate.

-The Terry made a point of finding quality beans; they bought a Venezuelan planation to ensure a supply.
+The Terry made a point of finding quality beans; they bought a Venezuelan plantation to ensure a supply.

 Joseph Terry of York